jameswniu/research_doc_extraction_rag_agent/README.md

 **Turn messy survey responses into clean research insights automatically.**

 Drop in an Excel file, get back organized themes with quotes and executive summaries.
-Uses Claude Opus 4.5 to find patterns and GPT-5.1 to write the summaries.
+Uses the latest frontier models, including Claude Opus 4.5 to find patterns and GPT-5.1 to write summaries.

 ## Overview